umerrauf6/A-Scheduling-Algorithms-Simulator/docs/source/scheduling_algorithms.md

 }
 ```
 ### Example Scheduling Algorithms Output
-Given the example JSON input, the output of a scheduling algorithms can be as follows:
+Given the example JSON input, an example output of a scheduling algorithms that conforms to [output schema](README.md#output-schema-for-schedule-jobs) would be as follows:

 ``` json
 {